bazelbuild/rules_rust/docs/index.md

 ## External Dependencies

 [crate_universe](crate_universe.md) is a tool built into `rules_rust` that can be used to fetch dependencies.
-Additionally, [cargo-raze](https://github.com/google/cargo-raze)is an older third-party which can also fetch dependencies.
+Additionally, [cargo-raze](https://github.com/google/cargo-raze) is an older third-party which can also fetch dependencies.